Determinism of Randomness: Prompt-Residual Seed Shaping for Diffusion Generation: Details about User Study

 \subsection{Survey Methodology}

-As shown in Fig.~\ref{quen}, participants were presented with pairs of images, videos or 3D models and corresponding descriptions.
-They were tasked with selecting the image, video or 3D model that best matched the provided description.
-The descriptions used were designed to test various aspects of alignment, including object presence, color accuracy, and spatial relationships.
+As shown in Fig.~\ref{quen}, participants were presented with paired outputs generated by our method and the standard baseline, together with the corresponding textual description.
+For each pair, participants were asked to select the image, video, or 3D asset that better matched the description.
+The order of the two methods was randomized to reduce position bias.
+The prompts were designed to evaluate several aspects of alignment, including object presence, color fidelity, spatial relationships, text rendering, motion consistency, and object-level detail.